-- 1. Make sure all the devices you will connect to the Switch are powered off. - 2.
+- 6. Make sure all the devices you will connect to the Switch are powered off. - 7.
 For 10/100Mbps devices, connect a Category 5 Ethernet network cable to one of the numbered ports on the Switch.
-For a 1000Mbps device, connect a Category 5e Ethernet network cable to one of the numbered ports on the Switch. - 3.
-Connect the other end to a PC or other network device. - 4.
-Repeat steps 2 and 3 to connect additional devices. - 5.
+For a 1000Mbps device, connect a Category 5e Ethernet network cable to one of the numbered ports on the Switch. - 8.
+Connect the other end to a PC or other network device. - 9.
+Repeat steps 2 and 3 to connect additional devices. - 10.
 If you are using the mini-GBIC port, then connect the mini-GBIC module to the mini-GBIC port.
-For detailed instructions, refer to the module's documentation. - 6.
+For detailed instructions, refer to the module's documentation. - 11.
 If you will use the Switch's console interface to configure the Switch, then connect the supplied serial cable to the Switch's Console port, and tighten the captive retaining screws.
 Connect the other end to your PC's serial port.
-(This PC must be running the VT100 terminal emulation software, such as HyperTerminal.) - 7.
-Connect the supplied power cord to the Switch's power port, and plug the other end into an electrical outlet.
+(This PC must be running the VT100 terminal emulation software, such as HyperTerminal.) - 12.
+Connect the supplied power cord to the Switch's power port, and plug the other end into an electrical outlet. - 13.
+Power on the network devices connected to the Switch.
+Each active port's corresponding Link/Act LED will light up on the Switch.
+If a port has an active Gigabit connection, then its corresponding Gigabit LED will also light up.